 The employer must first obtain a Temporary Labor Certification from the US Department of Labor.
 Obtaining this certificate is essential for all employers who intend to hire foreign workers in the US.
 It is required to provide the following documents at this step:

-- Form ETA-9141 is Application for Prevailing Wage Determination.
+- Form ETA-9141 is an Application for Prevailing Wage Determination.

-- Form ETA-9142 is Application for Temporary Employment.
+- Form ETA-9142 is an Application for Temporary Employment.

-The employer must also prove that the applicant of the H2B visa will be hired for a temporary job position.
+The employer must also prove that the applicant for the H2B visa will be hired for a temporary job position.
 Four temporary job opportunities are eligible for this visa:

 - One-time occurrence: Some jobs are permanent, but in some cases, there is a need to employ temporary workers to do so.
-Or if the employer has never hired someone for that job position, and does not intend to do again in the future, but requires someone just for now.
+Or if the employer has never hired someone for that job position and does not intend to do it again in the future but requires someone just for now.